 Freelance consultants may earn a higher income depending on the nature of the contracts they secure.
 Positions at all levels attract higher salaries in and around London.

 Income figures are intended as a guide only.

-The hours you work will vary but can include evening and weekend work.
-This will be the case if you are involved in performances, exhibitions and festivals or if you work in smaller organisations with less staff.
+The hours you work will vary, but can include evening and weekend work.
+This will be the case if you're involved in performances, exhibitions and festivals.

 Although this area of work is open to all graduates, certain subjects may prove to be an advantage for some jobs.
 The following are particularly relevant, either at degree, diploma or certificate level:

 - arts administration options in other arts-related courses